(NOTICE: this website will undergo a major reshuffling in early 2014, allowing all JOLISAA products to be easily accessible - please bear with us!)

 This project was funded under the EU FP7 KBBE program and lasted from February 2010 to July 2013.

 JOLISAA aimed to increase understanding of agricultural innovation systems focusing on smallholders’ livelihoods and the articulation of local and global knowledge.
 Specifically, JOLISAA’s goal was to assess how smallholders’ innovativeness, knowledge, capacities and other resources can be tapped into, strengthened and linked effectively to those of other stakeholders – public or private, local or global – to contribute to reducing rural poverty and improving food security in Africa.

-To this end, lessons learnt about recent experiences with agricultural/rural innovation involving multiple stakeholders in Kenya, South Africa and Benin are being synthesised by combining joint case-study assessment with capacity-strengthening and networking at various scales.
-Lessons are sought in terms of the practices, concepts, approaches, methods used, and in terms of the context ("enabling environment"), in which such experiences took place.
+To this end, lessons learnt about recent experiences with agricultural/rural innovation involving multiple stakeholders in Kenya, South Africa and Benin have been synthesised by combining joint case-study assessment with capacity-strengthening and networking at various scales.
+Lessons were (and are still) sought in terms of the practices, concepts, approaches, methods used, and in terms of the context ("enabling environment"), in which such experiences took place.

-Joint learning among project partners and with local/ national stakeholders is at the heart of the project’s operation: it is being fostered by engaging diverse stakeholders, including researchers, practitioners and policymakers in JOLISAA activities.
+Joint learning among project partners and with local/ national stakeholders was at the heart of the project’s operation: it was fostered by engaging diverse stakeholders, including researchers, practitioners and policymakers in JOLISAA activities.